-The main investing and financing activities that have not affected cash and equivalents correspond to unpaid acquisitions of fixed assets at the end of period.
+(2) The main investing and financing activities that have not affected cash and equivalents correspond to unpaid acquisitions of fixed assets and concessions extension easements at the end of year.

 English translation of the financial statements originally filed in Spanish with the Argentine Securities Commission ("CNV").
 In case of discrepancy, the financial statements filed with the CNV prevail over this translation.